MIKEHHQ/ReADC/README.md

 This work was supported in part by the Theme-based Research Scheme(TRS) project T45-701/22-R (N.W., C.L. & W.Z.), the National NaturalScience Foundation of China (62404187 (Z.L.), 62122005 (C.L.)), Crou-cher Foundation (C.L.), and the General Research Fund (GRF) Project(17200925 (Z.L.), 17203224 (N.W.), 17207925 (C.L.)) of the ResearchGrants Council (RGC), Hong Kong SAR.

-We would like to express our gratitude to Professor Shanshi Huang for the valuable email communications during the early stages of this project.
+We would like to express our gratitude to Professor Shanshi Huang for the valuable communications about NeuroSim.